ian-wt-blog-examples/django-next-article-suggestion/README.md

 ## Overview

-The "next_suggesion" Django model manager method produces a "suggestion" for what a user should read next depending upon the context of the article they're already reading.
+The "next_suggestion" Django model manager method produces a "suggestion" for what a user should read next depending upon the context of the article they're already reading.

 Specifically, the recommendation engine establishes context across three dimensions: category, tags, and recency.